Jacksonville Cerebral Palsy Attorney

 What Are The Potential Symptoms Of Cerebral Palsy?

 In most cases, cerebral palsy develops before, during or shortly after birth.
 Usually, babies do not develop cerebral palsy after they are a month old, though there are a few exceptional cases where this has occurred.
 That being said, cerebral palsy usually isn’t diagnosed until a child is around two or three years old.

 Although the symptoms of cerebral palsy may vary depending on the specific strain of the disease, some common signs include:

 - Lack of muscle tone

 - Poor communication due to spastic face muscles

-- Difficulty eating or breathing due to poor face muscle control
+- Difficulty eating or breathing due to poor facial muscle control

 Many children with cerebral palsy will also suffer other types of disabilities.
 If cerebral palsy was caused by a brain injury, it is very likely that other areas of the brain could be affected.
 For example, children with cerebral palsy often have learning disabilities, seizure disorders, vision problems, hearing and speech impediments, and mental delays.

-Doctors, nurses, and other medical professionals have an obligation to provide their patients with proper care.
-Unfortunately, if they fail to act, or make an improper decision while a baby’s health is on the line, they could directly or indirectly cause that child to develop cerebral palsy.
-If a child suffers a brain injury before, during, or shortly after birth, he or she could develop cerebral palsy and any other number of serious problems.
+Doctors, nurses and other medical professionals have an obligation to provide their patients with proper care.
+Unfortunately, if they fail to act or make an improper decision while a baby’s health is on the line, they could directly or indirectly cause that child to develop cerebral palsy.
+If a child suffers a brain injury before, during or shortly after birth, they could develop cerebral palsy and any other number of serious problems.
 If you find yourself facing a cerebral palsy diagnosis because of a doctor’s negligence, our firm is here to help.